Enhanced Excitation Energy Transfer under Strong Light-Matter Coupling: Insights from Multi-Scale Molecular Dynamics Simulations: Introduction

-To address these controversies and acquire atomistic insights into polariton propagation, we performed multiscale molecular dynamics (MD) simulations\cite{Luk2017,Tichauer2021} of solvated Rhodamine molecules strongly coupled to the confined light modes of a one-dimensional Fabry-P\'{e}rot microcavity (Figure~\ref{fig:structure+dispersion}a).\cite{Michetti2005} As in previous work,\cite{Luk2017} the electronic ground (S$_0$) state of the molecules was modeled at the hybrid Quantum Mechanics / Molecular Mechanics (QM/MM) level,\cite{Warshel1976b} using the restricted Hartree-Fock (HF) method for the QM subsystem, which contains the fused rings, in combination with the 3-21G basis set.\cite{Ditchfield1971} The MM subsystem, consisting of the rest of the Rhodamine molecule and the water, was modeled with the Amber03 force field.\cite{Duan2003} The first electronic excited state (S$_1$) of the QM region was modelled with Configuration Interaction, truncated at single electron excitations (CIS/3-21G//Amber03).
-At this level of theory the vertical excitation energy of solvated Rhodamine is 4.18~eV.
+To address these controversies and acquire atomistic insights into polariton propagation, we performed multi-scale molecular dynamics (MD) simulations~\cite{Luk2017,Tichauer2021} of solvated Rhodamine molecules strongly coupled to the confined light modes of a one-dimensional (1D) Fabry-P\'{e}rot microcavity, shown in Figure~\ref{fig:structure+dispersion}{\bf a}~\cite{Michetti2005}.
+As in previous work~\cite{Luk2017}, the electronic ground state (S$_0$) of the molecules was modeled at the hybrid Quantum Mechanics / Molecular Mechanics (QM/MM) level~\cite{Warshel1976b}, using the restricted Hartree-Fock (HF) method for the QM subsystem, which contains the fused rings, in combination with the 3-21G basis set~\cite{Ditchfield1971}.
+The MM subsystem, consisting of the rest of the Rhodamine molecule and the water, was modeled with the Amber03 force field~\cite{Duan2003}.
+The first electronic excited state (S$_1$) of the QM region was modelled with Configuration Interaction, truncated at single electron excitations (CIS/3-21G//Amber03).
+At this level of theory, the excitation energy of Rhodamine is 4.18~eV, which is significantly overestimated with respect to experiments.
+This discrepancy is due to the limited size of the basis set and the neglect of electron-electron correlation in the {\it{ab initio}} methods.
+While including electron-electron correlation into the description of the QM region improves the vertical excitation energy, we show in the Supporting Information (SI) that this does not significantly change the topology of the relevant potential energy surfaces, which determines the molecular dynamics (Figure S3).